marxanweb/general/documentation/docs_user.md

 To import an existing planning grid into Marxan Web, click on the Import button in the planning grids window.
 This opens the Import Planning Grid window where you will need to provide a name for the planning grid and a zipped shapefile containing the spatial data.
 The shapefile must have a field called 'puid' (lowercase) and have a projection file associated with it - for more information see [Requirements for importing spatial data](#requirements-for-importing-spatial-data).

 #### Deleting planning grids
-Deleting planning grids can only be done by admin users and should be done with great caution as those grids may be in use in any number of projects on that Marxan Server.
+Deleting planning grids can only be done by admin users and should be done with great caution as those grids may be in use in any number of projects on that server.
 If they are deleted then the projects that reference them will no longer work correctly and it may not be possible to repair them.

 ### The Planning Units tab
 When a planning grid is used within a project, by default all of the planning units within the grid are used in the analysis.
 If you want to change how these planning units are used, this is done through the Planning Units tab.
 This tab allows you to either manually include or exclude individual planning units, or to include all planning units which contain existing protected areas.
 These are described in the sections below.